Workshops

 Omar Hakeem and Hana Ketterer discuss design concepts during the workshop.
 Photo by Natasha Moodie.

 CIRD’s community presentation at the workshop’s conclusion included a synthesis of top challenges and opportunities as well as before-and-after renderings of key intersections and areas important in the proposed corridor—all built on local input and intended to generate enthusiasm for the project’s potential.
-These concept renderings, along with a broader site plan, will inform more detailed recommendations in CIRD’s Keene Design Book.
+These concept renderings, along with a broader site plan, informed more detailed recommendations in CIRD’s Keene Design Book.

 Consolidated diagram illustrating the different zones, orientation, and connections considered in the design concepts, based on input from community members during the workshop.
 The design concepts are relatively simple, tactical interventions that can generate new ideas and energy for more long-term design improvements.